 Homeowners Insurance Costs

-The cost of homeowners insurance varies by insurance company and location, but it can run you anywhere between $500 and $1,500 or more a year.
-You can expect your homeowners insurance to cover structures and possessions that may be damaged, but not the cost to fix the cause of the damage.
+The cost of homeowners insurance varies by insurance company and location, but it can run you anywhere between $500 and $1,500 or more per year.
+You can expect your insurance to cover structures and possessions that may be damaged, but not the cost to fix the cause of the damage.
 For example, homeowners insurance may not help you pay the cost to repair or replace a burst water pipe.

 Preventative Maintenance Costs